The Euler characteristic of Milnor fibers over 2-generic symmetric determinantal varieties: Introduction

-The Milnor fiber of $f$ at the origin, denoted by $F_0$, is any fiber of the above fibration.
-The theory of Milnor fibrations has many applications.
-Among them, we can highlight its connection with the local Euler obstruction of $X$ and the local Euler obstruction of $f$ \cite{BLS,BMPS}.

-The local Euler obstruction at a point $p \in X$ is a measure of the complexity of the local environment around $p$.
-Roughly speaking, it measures the obstruction to extending a radial vector field defined around $p$.
-On the other hand, the local Euler obstruction of a function $f$ with an isolated critical point, is a concept that extends the local Euler obstruction of $X$ by considering another vector field associated to $f$, instead of the radial vector field.
-Both notions are important in algebraic geometry and singularity theory \cite{Aluffi, GGR, MTEuler, Helmer, Maxim, STV, BrunaBruceRoberts, Grulha}.

-Despite their importance, these two invariants are very difficult to compute directly from the definition.
-However, Brasselet, L\^e and Seade \cite{BLS} presented a formula showing that the local Euler obstruction can be described through the topology of the Milnor fiber of a generic linear form defined on $X$.
-Similarly, Brasselet, Massey, Parameswaran and Seade \cite{BMPS}, showed that the local Euler obstruction of a function $f$ can be described using the topology of its Milnor fiber.

-In this work we compute the Euler characteristic of the Milnor fiber of non-degenerate functions $f$ with isolated critical set when $X$ is a $2$-generic symmetric determinantal variety.
-As applications, we also compute the local Euler obstruction of $X$ and the local Euler obstruction of $f$.
-Generic symmetric determinantal varieties are a special class of varieties defined in terms of vanishing of minors of symmetric matrices.
-This family of varieties has been extensively studied (see, for instance, \cite{Beelen, symmetric, Gaube, Harris, Kotzev}).
+In this work we compute the Euler characteristic of the Milnor fiber of non-degenerate functions $f$ with isolated critical set, when $X$ is a $2$-generic symmetric determinantal variety.
+Recall that generic symmetric determinantal varieties are defined in terms of vanishing of minors of symmetric matrices (by $2$-generic symmetric determinantal varieties we mean those defined by the vanishing of $2 \times2$ minors).
+This special class of varieties have been extensively studied (see, for instance, \cite{Beelen, symmetric, Gaube, Harris, Kotzev}).
+Notice that $2$-generic symmetric determinantal varieties are also toric varieties.
+Hence, it is natural to ask about the semigroup that defines them.
+Our first result provides an explicit description of such semigroups.

-Our interest in the particular case of $2$-generic symmetric determinantal varieties comes from the fact that those varieties are also toric varieties.
-Hence we can use the combinatorial tools from toric geometry to describe the Euler characteristic of the Milnor fiber.
-We remark that the local Euler obstruction of generic symmetric determinantal varieties is also studied in \cite{Raicu} via the invariant de Rham complex and using character formulas for simple equivariant $\mathcal{D}$-modules.

-The claimed computation of the Euler characteristic is divided in two steps.
-Firstly, we describe in toric terms the $2$-generic symmetric determinantal varieties.

 \begin{theoremx}[see Theorem \ref{esttoric}] Let $n\in\N$, $n\geq2$.
 Denote as $S_n^2$ the corresponding $2$-generic symmetric determinantal variety.
-Let $\mathcal{S}\subset\mathbb{Z}^n$ be the semigroup generated by the following set
+Then $S_n^2$ equals the toric variety defined by the semigroup in $\Z^n$ generated by the following set